Practise being put on the spot

 What does "written-first" mean?

-Can I cancel anytime?
+Can I cancel my Pro subscription anytime?

-What's "Parod" mean?
+What does "Parod" mean?

-Be prepared
+Be prepared.